Donnie's Study Notes

 3I looked up, and there before me was a ram with two horns (representing the Medes and the Persians empire v 20), standing beside the canal, and the horns were long (and powerful).
 One of the horns was longer than the other but grew up later.
 (The ram had 2 horns, with the longer horn coming up last.
 The Medes came first, and then the Persians who were larger and became more dominant in 550 B.C.).
 4I watched the ram as he charged toward the west and the north and the south (This ram comes from the East).
 No animal could stand against him, and none could rescue from his power.
 He did as he pleased and became great.

 8The goat became very great (symbolizing the Greece empire under Alexander), but at the height of his power his large horn was broken off (After Alexander’s death at age 32 in 323 BC, 4 of his generals divided the kingdom), and in its place four prominent horns grew up toward the four winds of heaven.
-(The four horns represent four kingdoms that will emerge from his nation, pointing in the four directions of the earth, but will not have the same power.
+(Modern prophecy teachers say the four horns represent four kingdoms that will emerge from his nation, pointing in the four directions of the earth, but will not have the same power.
 Cassander ruled over Macedonia.
 Lysimachus ruled over Thrace and Asia Minor.
 Ptolemy ruled over Egypt and Arabia.
 Seleucus ruled over Syria, Babylonia and Israel!
+However, this may or may not be correct.
+At best, it’s an over-simplification of history.
 See Daniel 7:6)

 THE LITTLE HORN – THE NEAR PROPHECY FULFILLED IN ANTIOCHUS EPIPHANES… THE FAR PROPHECY TO BE FULFILLED IN THE ANTICHRIST